 The purpose of the Friends of Fort Griswold is to work to preserve, restore, maintain, and promote the historic value, earthworks, buildings, and grounds, known as Fort Griswold Battlefield State Park in cooperation with the State of Connecticut Department of Energy and Environmental Protection.

-In October 1994 a number of individuals with interest in Fort Griswold Battlefield State Park formed a group to help preserve and maintain the history of the fort.
+In October 1994 a number of individuals with interest in Fort Griswold Battlefield State Park formed a 501(c)3 nonprofit organization to help preserve and maintain the history of the fort.

 On May 3, 1995, the group called the Friends of Fort Griswold was incorporated to raise funds to preserve this historic Revolutionary site.

 Repairs begin on the Groton Monument on August 1, 2009.
 Funds for the repairs have remained intact despite the state’s current financial crisis.
 The repair of the Monument was deemed an ongoing project and, as such, was not subject to budget cuts.

 To accomplish our mission, The Friends of Fort Griswold has purchased the following items:

 Museum inventory program